awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-cli-tutorials-describe.md

 }
 ```

-**List all Maintenance Windows having names that start with a certain prefix**
+**List all maintenance windows having names that start with a certain prefix**
 Run the following command:

 ```